How Does If▸So Work?

 The following chart illustrates a trigger with 2 dynamic versions.
 You can set as many versions as required:

-While creating a trigger, you may need to reorder versions.
-To move the versions, you can use the drag button which is located on the head of each version.
-To do so, click and hold the button, and drag it vertically to place it in a new location.
+While creating or editing a trigger, you may want to change the order of reorder the different versions.
+To do so, use the drag button which is located on on the top right corner of the version.
+Click and hold the button, and drag it vertically to place it in the desired location.